scottchiefbaker/highlight/README.md

 ```

 This program takes text via STDIN and outputs it with the given
-[patterns](https://perldoc.perl.org/perlre.html) highlighted with various colors.
+[regex](https://perldoc.perl.org/perlre.html) patterns highlighted with using color.
-If no color option is specified, it defaults to a pre-selected array of colors.
+If no color option is specified, highlight will default to a pre-selected array
+of colors.

 Example: `cat logfile.txt | highlight --filter 'green,pass' --filter 'red,fail'`